1906 Western University of Pennsylvania football team: Carnegie Tech

 The first meeting with city rival Carnegie Tech took place on October 27, 1906 at Exposition Park in the rain, sleet, and snow.
 Carnegie Tech opened for business in 1905 and started football in 1906, by popular demand of the student body.
 Dr. Challinor was the first coach.
 Attendance was sparse, but the enthusiasts were treated to a tight first half.
 The WUP was only able to score one touchdown in the first half.
 Defense ruled as neither offense could generate any sustained drive in the inclement weather.
 WUP tackle Leslie Waddill fell on a Tartan fumble in the end zone for the lone WUP score.

 Coach Wingard changed the lineup for the second half.
 Walter Ritchie replaced Henry Boisseau at quarterback and led the team on four touchdown drives.
 McKeown replaced Irish Clancy at fullback and scored the first touchdown of the second half.
 Winfred Banbury, Homer Roe and Johnny Mackrell scored the other touchdowns.
 McKeown added a field goal and two goal kicks after to make the final score 31–0 in favor of WUP.

-In spite of the lopsided score, the WUP coach was not happy with the line play and on Monday October 29 hired John A. Moorehead, former Yale player, as assistant coach.
+In spite of the lopsided score, the WUP coach was not happy with the line play and on Monday October 29 hired John A. Moorhead, former Yale player, as assistant coach.
 The media and fans were used to the WUP offense running up the score on weak teams.
 The Pittsburgh Press headline read: "Poor Play By The WUP Team - Did Not Try Very Hard Against Carnegie Technical School- Scored Once in First Half."

 The WUP starting lineup for the game against the Tartans was Jay Frye (right end), Leo Eggington (right tackle), Arthur Yielding (right guard), John Turner (center), Waldy Zieg (left guard), Leslie Waddill (left tackle), James McCormick (left end), Henry Boisseau (quarterback), Charles Springer (left halfback), Winfred Banbury (right halfback), and Charles Clancey (fullback).
 Substitutions made during the game were: C. McKinney replaced Waldy Zieg at left guard; Walter Ritchie replaced Henry Boisseau at quarterback; Paul Vitte replaced Leo Eggington at right tackle; Homer Roe replaced Jay Frye at right end; John Mackrell replaced Charles Springer at left halfback; and McKeown replaced Charles Clancy at fullback.
 The game consisted of twenty minute halves.